MRzeczkowski/university_system/README.md

  - thesis related stuff
  - deleting various entities that are related to many other entities
  - academic year management, right now this has to be done more by hand
+ - https

 ## General Features

+- The navigation bar on the right-hand side can be toggled.
-- **User Authentication and Authorization**: Login and role-based access control.
+- Login and role-based access control.
 Users are authenticated and authorized to access specific parts of the application based on their roles.

-## Role-Specific Features

-### Unauthorized Users
+- Users can manage their account by clicking on their username under Account and change their password, email and phone number.

 When accessing the website a user can register using their email and a password.